 Cholelithiasis is a condition in which hard stones composed of cholesterol or bile pigments form in the gallbladder (cholecystolithiasis) or common bile duct (choledocholithiasis).
 In the US about 9% of women and 6% of men have gallstones, and most are asymptomatic.

 Most stones are composed of cholesterol.
 In bile, cholesterol is in equilibrium with bile salts and phosphatidylcholine.
 When the concentration of cholesterol rises to the point of supersaturation, crystallization occurs.
 A sludge containing cholesterol, mucin, calcium salts, and bilirubin forms, and, ultimately, stones develop.

 Although gallstones are typically asymptomatic, some cause biliary colic, in which stones intermittently obstruct the neck of the gallbladder and/or the common bile duct and cause episodic right-upper-quadrant abdominal pain.
 Chronic obstruction may result in cholecystitis (infection and inflammation of the gallbladder) or cholangitis (infection and inflammation of the common bile duct).
 Both syndromes are serious and, if untreated, may result in sepsis, shock, and death.

 Presenting symptoms include episodic right-upper-quadrant or epigastric pain, which often occurs in the middle of the night after eating a large meal and may radiate to the back, right scapula, or right shoulder.
 Diaphoresis, nausea, vomiting, dyspepsia, burping, and food intolerance (especially to fatty, greasy, or fried foods; meats; and cheeses) are common.
 More severe symptoms, including fever and jaundice, may signify cholecystitis or cholangitis.

 Family history.
-Gallstones are more than twice as common in first-degree relatives of individuals with gallstones.
+Gallstones are more than twice as common in 1st-degree relatives of individuals with gallstones.

 Increasing age.
 Gallstones are most common in individuals over age 40.

 Female sex.
 Females are more likely to develop gallstones in all age groups, probably due to the effects of estrogens.
 This increased risk is most notable in young women, who are affected 3-4 times more often than men of the same age.